afterpay/sdk-ios/README.md

 priceBreakdownView.colorScheme = .dynamic(lightPalette: .blackOnWhite, darkPalette: .whiteOnBlack)
 ```

-Given the above, the price breakdown will contain the lockup logo and will be be colored black when the theme is white and white when the theme is dark.
+Given the above, the price breakdown will contain the lockup logo and will be colored black when the theme is white and white when the theme is dark.

 ### More Info Options
 Setting `moreInfoOptions` is optional and of type `AfterpayMoreInfoOptions`.
 This struct has two constructors.